 Processes can be described in the form of job instructions, but it’s preferable to use special notations.
 ELMA365 is based on the BPMN 2.0 notation.
 It allows not only describing the sequence of operations in a process but also defining its participants.
 This is undoubtedly one of the main advantages of the BPMN notation.

-A business process in a BPMN is a diagram; each process participant is represented as a rectangle shape or a swimlane.
-All tasks and events the process participant is responsible for are placed inside a swimlane.
+A business process in BPMN is a diagram.
+Each process participant is represented as a rectangle shape, or a swimlane.
+All tasks and events the process participant is responsible for are placed inside their swimlane.

-Below you will find an example of a Purchase process described in ELMA365:
+Below is an example of a purchase process in ELMA365:

-This approach allows representing the company's operations as a chain of interrelated business processes rather than the work of separate departments.
-Each step in this chain can be optimized so that it brings added value to customers and, accordingly, ensures your competitive advantage.
+This approach allows representing the company’s operations as a chain of interrelated business processes rather than work of separate departments.
+Each step in this chain can be optimized so that it brings added value to customers and, consequently, ensures your competitive advantage.

-In addition, a business process defines the way in which different departments can work together more effectively to achieve company goals.
-It clearly defines the roles and responsibilities of each participant in the process.
-Different departments do not need to fight for the same resources.
+In addition, business processes define ways that different departments can work together more effectively to achieve the company’s goals.
+They clearly define the roles and responsibilities of each participant in the process.
+Different departments do not need to compete for the same resources.
 As part of one process, they work together to achieve better results and increase productivity.

 The described processes are easy to change and improve.
 Since the process is transparent and streamlined, it is easy to understand at what stage the improvement is needed, and what needs to be changed.
 A company that is able to quickly adapt to the changing market gains a competitive advantage.

-Finally, the described processes can be automated with the help of such BPM systems as ELMA365.
-Automation allows you to reduce the risks associated with human errors, save time and increase productivity.
+Finally, described processes can be automated with the help of such BPM systems as ELMA365.
+Automation allows you to reduce risks associated with human errors, save time and increase productivity.
 All tasks will be assigned to employees automatically, in the order specified on the diagram.
-This means that all steps of the process will be completed, and you will get a predictable result of high quality.
+This means that all steps of a process will be completed, and you will get a predictable and high-quality outcome.